Obama opens door to new U.S. ties with Myanmar

 Suu Kyi's party, the National League for Democracy, re-registered on Friday to contest a series of by-elections for vacant parliamentary seats.
 This follows amendments to electoral laws and brings Suu Kyi a step closer to returning to politics.

-Obama said the release of political prisoners, relaxing of media restrictions and signs of legislative change in recent weeks were "the most important steps towards reform in Burma that we've seen in years".
+Obama said the release of political prisoners, relaxing of media restrictions and signs of legislative change in recent weeks were "the most important steps toward reform in Burma that we've seen in years".

 Clinton's two-day visit from December 1 would be the first by a U.S. Secretary of State since a 1962 military coup ushered in 50 years of unbroken military rule that ended in March when a nominally civilian parliament was established.